 What Does the Word Pentecost Mean?

-- Read more about Pentecost and its connection to Shavuot HERE.
+- Read more about Pentecost and its connection with Shavuot HERE.

-The Counting Down of the Omer is the 7-week (or 50-day) period between Passover and Shavuot.
-The Counting Down of the Omer, also known as the Counting of the Omer, is a time of great introspection.
+The Counting of the Omer is the 7-week (or 50 days) time between Passover and Shavuot.
+The Counting of the Omer, also known as the Counting Down of the Omer, is a time of great introspection.

-Learn more about the Counting Down of the Omer by clicking on the links below…
+Discover more about the Counting of the Omer by clicking on the links below…

-- The Counting Down of the Omer is a time to purge out the old and prepare to receive the new.
+- The Counting of the Omer is a time to purge the old and prepare to receive the new.
 Discover more HERE.

-- What does the Counting Down of the Omer mean for a Believer?
+- What is the Counting of the Omer mean for a Believer?
 Discover HERE.

-- How does the Counting Down of the Omer prepare you to receive the God’s divine instruction?
+- How does the Counting of the Omer prepare you?
 Discover HERE.

 There is an order to God’s plan.
 Within the Feasts of the Lord is a pattern to God’s divine structure.
-These feasts reveal prophecies that have been and still will be fulfilled.
-God’s plan is that Jew and Gentile come together as One New Man to allow for deeper revelation and understanding of the Lord’s plans.
+The feasts reveal prophecies that have been and still will be fulfilled.
+God’s plan is that Jew and Gentile come together as One New Man to have deeper revelation and understanding of the Lord’s plans.

 Click HERE to discover how the Spring Feasts of Passover and Shavuot are part of your heritage.
 Gain a deeper revelation of your deliverance from death and an understanding of your Kingdom purpose.
 Be prepared to receive the Holy Spirit’s instruction in the next season.